|

 pack and pulled out a small, badly-worn volume, which he passed

-Even if this thing does exist, said Eowyn's double,
+Even if this thing does exist, said the shadow Eowyn,

 I see no reason to change our plans.
 March Warden Golradirs